 In mindful meditation there ‘is no attitude of criticising or judging, [no] right or wrong, or good or bad.
 It is simply observing, watching, examining.
 You are not a judge, but a scientist.
 When you observe [the] mind, and see its true nature clearly, you become dispassionate with regard to its emotions, sentiments and states.
 Thus, you become detached and free, so that you may see things as they are.’ – Walpola Rahula, What the Buddha Taught.

+In observing one’s own mind dispassionately, the meditator is practicing non-attachment to judgments and beliefs – suspending judgment.
 In Buddhism there are many reasons why suspending judgement is considered to be important.
 Here are two:

-Hold lightly to your beliefs, for someone, somewhere, thinks the opposite.
+Hold lightly to your beliefs, for someone, somewhere, thinks the opposite

 Always aim to be mindful, balanced, open and kind

 – needless to say, there are many occasions when I forget my own good advice – but such is life.